ruixueqingyang/JDIMO/README.md

 # JDIMO
 The corresponding paper has been submitted.

-The source code will be organized later.
+The source code will be organized and tidied up later.
 The README will also be completed later.